For many, the holidays can be an especially lonely time.

 While it feels like the rest of the world is celebrating, perhaps you’re isolated from family, grieving a loved one, or going through a tough time.

 Throw in a pandemic – and this time of year can be an absolute stinker.
-Studies show that 46% or almost half of Americans feel lonely, while 47% feel left out.
+Studies show that almost half of Americans feel lonely or left out.

 Unsurprising studies also reveal that 36% of Americans feel lonelier due to the coronavirus situation, with 34% of millennials feeling the same impacts.